marilag/talks/azurethursday/myscript.md

 Let me start with a little game

 I call it the Gossip game.
 We played it a lot as kids in the Philippines.
-Maybe you also played it here in The NEtherlands
+Maybe you also played it here in The Netherlands

 The idea is that the game master passes the message to the first player, who will then forward it to the next person and so on.
 The last person on the queue needs to say the message out loud.
 The team who got the correct message wins.